Skip to main content

 External

-Traefik Hub supports Keycloak and Okta.
+Traefik Hub supports LDAP, Keycloak, and Okta.

 It is not possible to create, for example, a new user or user group in Traefik Hub.